-The Dublin Central Masterplan, including Site 4 will add to the public realms of this city centre site, enhancing the benefit and enjoyment of the locality and offer a range of various activities.
+The Dublin Central Masterplan, including Site 5 will add to the public realms of this city centre site, enhancing the benefit and enjoyment of the locality and offer a range of various activities.
 The open spaces, both public and private, create a sense of place and uses high quality material and finishes throughout, the orientation and design of the site maximises daylight and sunlight availability across the development.
+Site 5 provides the southern portion of the new Public Plaza, along with Site 4.